Yandex Cloud

 );

-4. Link dictionaries named english_hunspell and english_stem with the word token type:
+4. Link english_hunspell and english_stem dictionaries to the word token type:

 ALTER TEXT SEARCH CONFIGURATION public.my_english_config